laminlabs/lamindb/docs/arrays.md

 execute_via: python
 ---

-# Slice & stream arrays
+# Query tables & arrays in storage

-We saw how LaminDB allows to query & search across artifacts using registries: {doc}`registries`.

-Let us now query the datasets in storage themselves.
-Here, we show how to subset an `AnnData` and generic `HDF5` and `zarr` collections accessed in the cloud.
+This guide walks through streaming datasets from disk or cloud storage.

 ```python
 # replace with your username and S3 bucket